ibm-cloud-docs/account/iam-login_fedid.md

 1. Go to the [{{site.data.keyword.cloud_notm}} login page](/login).
 2. Enter your ID, and click **Continue**.
 3. Enter your password.

-After you log in, you are directed to the {{site.data.keyword.cloud_notm}} dashboard, which provides a variety of development, account management, and infrastructure widgets.
+After you log in, you are directed to the {{site.data.keyword.cloud_notm}} dashboard, which provides various development, account management, and infrastructure widgets.

 ## Using trusted profiles to log in to the console
 {: #login_console_trustedprofile}
 {: ui}

 Account administrators use trusted profiles to manage specific access for account users.
 Each profile includes a different set of access policies that map to the roles or actions that you need to be productive.
-For example a developer may use access group membership to do their daily work, but at some point during the week they may need to do some operations work in production environments.
-In this case the developer would authenticate themselves and then take explicit action to assume a trusted profile that has the access policies they need to do operations work in production.
+For example, a developer might use access group membership to do their daily work, but at some point during the week they might need to do some operations work in production environments.
+In this case, the developer would authenticate themselves and then take explicit action to apply a trusted profile that has the access policies they need to do operations work in production.

+### Applying trusted profiles as an IBMid user
+{: #login-ibmid-users}

-Complete the following steps to log in by using a trusted profile:
+If you are an IMBid user, complete the following steps to log in to the {{site.data.keyword.cloud_notm}} console by using a trusted profile:

 1. Go to the [{{site.data.keyword.cloud_notm}} login page](/login).
 2. Enter your IBMid, or if you are using single sign-on (SSO), enter your company email address, and click **Continue**.
 3. Enter your password.
-4. Click **Select** to select the trusted profile that your account administrator created for you.
+4. Click **Select** to choose the trusted profile that your account administrator created for you.

+### Applying trusted profiles as an App ID user
+{: #login-appid-users}

+If you are an {{site.data.keyword.app_id}} user, complete the following steps to log in to the {{site.data.keyword.cloud_notm}} console by using a trusted profile:

+1. Go to the `<DefaultIdPURL>` for your organization.

+    If you don't know the `<DefaultIdPURL>`, ask your administrator.
+They have access to it from the Identity provider page.
+For more information, see [Logging in with external identity provider credentials](/docs/account?topic=account-idp-integration#log-in-external-idp)
+    {: tip}

+2. Enter your credentials and log in.
+3. Click **Select** to choose the trusted profile that your account administrator created for you.

 ## Using the CLI to log in
 {: #usingthecli_login}
 {: cli}

 You choose to use either a one-time passcode or an API key to log in by using the CLI.
-You can find details based on whether you're using the {{site.data.keyword.cloud_notm}}, Cloud Foundry, or OpenShift CLI in the following sections.
+You can find details based on whether you're using the {{site.data.keyword.cloud_notm}}, Cloud Foundry, or Red Hat OpenShift CLI in the following sections.

 ### Using a one-time passcode to log in with the CLI